 Residencies for humanities and arts post-graduate students currently studying at European institutions, in partnership with King’s College London

-We are pleased to announce a new partnership with the The Ivan Juritz Prize, offering a two week workshop residency to three postgraduate students form European institutions.
+Our partnership with The Ivan Juritz Prize offers a two-week workshop residency to three postgraduate students form European institutions.
 The call is for students, either from traditional academic disciplines or from the arts, to submit texts, films, musical compositions, virtual documentation of artwork, excerpts of moving image work and proposals for installation and performance.
 Established in 2014 to celebrate the creative explosion of the modernist era and reward art that seeks to ‘make it new’, entrants to The Ivan Juritz Prize are encouraged to play with form to make us think, feel and question.
 The prize is a partnership between the Centre for Modern Literature and Culture at King’s College London and Mahler & LeWitt Studios in Spoleto, Italy.
 Winners in three categories (Text, Sound and Visual Arts) will each receive a £1000 as well as travel to Spoleto, Italy, studio space and accommodation.
 They will be invited to a joint two-week artist residency at Mahler & LeWitt Studios, which offers a unique environment for developing new ideas and artistic collaborations.
-All shortlisted works will also be showcased at the prize-giving ceremony in London in June 2022 and written up in the journal Textual Practice.
-The deadline for submissions is 31 March 2022.
+All shortlisted works will also be showcased at the prize-giving ceremony in London in June 2023 and written up in the journal Textual Practice.
+The deadline for submissions is 31 March 2023.

 Rachael Allen is the author of Kingdomland (Faber) and co-author of numerous artists’ books, including Nights of Poor Sleep (Prototype), Almost One, Say Again!
 (Slimvolume) and Green at an Angle (Kestle Barton).
 She was recently Anthony Burgess Fellow at the University of Manchester, and is the poetry editor for Granta.